Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ```
 4. `AllowKnownQueryResponses<ResponseHandler>`: Allows the execution of the message if it is a `QueryResponse` message and the `ResponseHandler` is expecting such response

-5. `AllowSubscriptionsFrom<T>`: If the `origin` that sent the message is contained in `T`, it allows the execution of the message if it is a `SubscribeVersion` message
+5. `AllowSubscriptionsFrom<T>`: If the `origin` that sent the message is contained in `T`, it allows the execution of the message if it contains only a `SubscribeVersion` or `UnsubscribeVersion` instruction.
 ---

 To meet our example usecase, we only need the relay to have free execution.
 Hence using `AllowUnpaidExecutionFrom` should be enough.